isXander/Debugify/README.md

 ## Can I include this in my modpack?
 Yes!
 Of course!
 We even hid a little feature in the mod for you!
-The constant updates may be exhausting to maintain, so we added a hidden config option that defaults new bug fixes to off, until you get round to looking at it.
+The constant updates may be exhausting to maintain, so we added a config option that defaults new bug fixes to off, until you get round to looking at it.

 ```json5
 {